 1. Ensure the generator is on a flat, level surface.

-2. For P2000i and P3200iE models, use a Phillips screwdriver to loosen the two maintenance cover fasteners.
+2. For P2000i, P3200iE, and 2500IEBT models, use a Phillips screwdriver to loosen the two maintenance cover fasteners.
 Remove the cover.

 3. Remove the plastic jet lock screw with a Phillips screwdriver.
 Use caution when removing the screw.